 Like the title of this article states, it has never been easier to make passive income.
 Imagine yourself living back in 1580.
 If you were born into a peasant family, you probably would have remained a peasant your entire life.
 But today, you can be from anywhere in the world, and have any background.
 As long as you have an internet connexion you can start making passive income.

 Passive income ideas include traditional means like financial investments, to online endeavours to businesses.
 The following sections provide different types of passive income and passive income ideas for beginners.
-Click on the examples to read our more specific guides.
+Click on the link to view more information on our site.

 Passive Financial Investments